JBKahn/space-apps-2014/README.md

 Setup
 =====

-Install your JS dependencies with Node:

-    $ npm install

-Install your front-end libraries with Grunt/Bower:
+Install your front-end libraries with the Node Package Manager and Grunt/Bower:

 	$ npm install -g bower